socalledsound/electro2022/src/features/assignments/assignments_markdown/day10.workshop.md

 [noisy circle](https://editor.p5js.org/socalledsound/sketches/yr-5mAmHh).

+We'll use noise again later in the semester and talk about it more then, but if you want to learn more about it and some nifty ways to use it in p5, here's a [series of videos](https://www.youtube.com/watch?v=Qf4dIN99e2w) by Daniel Shiffman on the topic!

 # 6 in conclusion

 SO, that was a lot.
-But I hope you can see how fun working with your own shapes can be.
+But I hope you can see how fun working with your own shapes can be!

 Here are some [animated tree rings](https://editor.p5js.org/socalledsound/sketches/ZdabVpSPf)